Docs

 • When fields of the same type are repeated in a query, group them in a Fragment.

-• When similar but different fields are repeated, create multiple fragments, for instance:
+• When similar but different fields are repeated, create multiple fragments.

 1# base fragment (mostly used in listing)2fragment Voter on Vote {3 id4 voter5}67# extended fragment (when querying a detailed view of a vote)8fragment VoteWithPoll on Vote {9 id10 voter11 choiceID12 poll {13 id14 proposal15 }16}

-In order to keep up with the mentioned above best practices and syntactic rules, it is highly recommended to use the following workflow and IDE tools.
+In order to keep up with querying best practices and syntax rules, use the following workflow and IDE tools.

 GraphQL ESLint

-GraphQL ESLint will help you stay on top of GraphQL best practices with zero effort.
+Use GraphQL ESLint to enforce best practices and syntax rules with zero effort.

 • Syntax highlighting